 - we are required or permitted to do so by law.

 We will not disclose your personal information to third parties for the purposes of marketing of their products or services to you.
+We do not sell or trade personal information, or allow third parties to use that personal information for their own purposes.

 4. Overseas Disclosure